Director Shepard: I agree. But there are protocols that have to be followed.

 - Most The Simpsons comics open like this, with an overly dramatic title page before showing the scene from another angle.

-- In Top Secret!, Val Kilmer's character is captured and put in prison in East Germany.
-In the next shot, we see a unshaven and clearly unwell Val Kilmer scratching a mark on the cell walls which seems to show he's been inside for 18 years.
-His lawyer arrives and Val Kilmer says 'Thank God you're here.
+- In Top Secret!, Nick Rivers is captured and put in prison in East Germany.
+In the next shot, a clearly unwell Nick is scratching a mark on the cell walls, which seems to show he's been inside for at least 18 days, if not months.
+His lawyer arrives and Nick says "Thank God you're here.
 It's been 18 minutes since I was put in here."

 - One episode of Babylon 5 has Ivanova and Brother Edward assessing how much trouble the Captain is in and whether his skill for tactics are up to the task.
 He gets checkmated one move later.